amangup/coding-bootcamp/lecture10/assignment_dictionary.md

 ## Assignment: Dictionary website

 In this assignment, you are going to create a website which asks user for a word and shows all the definitions of that word.
-To get the definitions, we are going to use a service exposed by the Oxford Dictionaries team.
+To get the definitions, we are going to use a service created by the Oxford Dictionaries team.

 On top of lecture 10, you will need to learn a few more things to be able to finish this assignment:
 - Using a Oxford Dictionaries RESTful API service
 - Understand what JSON it and parse it
 - Learn how to do URL redirection
+- `if` statements and `for` loops in HTML templates

 Let's get started.